-Meet Craig and Scott Queen – my cousins from the Queen – Marsham family lineage…
+Meet Craig and Scott Queen – my distant cousins from the Queen – Marsham family lineage…

-I’m not quite sure how to break down the cousin math (X cousin X removed?.. if anyone can help?) but we are related through our great grandparents x9 Giles Brent and Mary Kittamaquund as our mutual ancestors.
-However, our great grandparents x8 had extensive ties in 1600’s Southern Maryland: Charles Beaven / Mary Brent Beaven (my great grandparents x8) and Col. Richard Marsham / Katherine Marsham (their great grandparents x8) were related by marriage and blood.
+I’m not sure what's the cousin math (X cousin X removed?.. if anyone knows?) but we are related through our MCRA "Most Recent Common Ancestor" is my great grandparents x9 Giles Brent and Mary Kittamaquund.
+However, our great grandparents x8 had extensive ties in 1600’s Southern Maryland as well: Charles Beaven / Mary Brent Beaven (my great grandparents x8) and Col. Richard Marsham / Katherine Marsham (the Queen's ancestor) were related by marriage and blood.

 Available records from Prince George county tell us that Craig and Scott’s great grandfather x8 Col. Richard Marsham assigned 600 acres on the North branch of the Patuxent River (“Hickory Thicket”) to his brother (in-law), my great grandfather x8 Charles Beaven: